enee351/enee351.github.io/homeworks/buffer-overflow/index.md

 GNU gdb 6.8-debian
 Copyright (C) 2008 Free Software Foundation, Inc.
-License GPLv3+: GNU GPL version 3 or later &lt;http://gnu.org/licenses/gpl.html&gt;
+License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>
 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.
-Type &quot;show copying&quot;
-and &quot;show warranty&quot; for details.
+Type "show copying" and "show warranty" for details.
-This GDB was configured as &quot;i486-linux-gnu&quot;.
+This GDB was configured as "i486-linux-gnu".
 Attaching to process 29727
 Reading symbols from /home/seed/projects/1/wisdom-alt...done.
 Reading symbols from /lib/tls/i686/cmov/libc.so.6...done.